1. Workforce and recognition of qualifications

-'sponsor' for dentists from abroad as they currently do for those from outside the EU and be responsible for the associated costs.
+'sponsor' for dentists from abroad as they have done for those from outside the EU and will be responsible for the associated costs.

-The Government has set up the EU settlement scheme for EU/EEA nationals currently living in the UK.
-Dentists and their members of staff need to apply for settlement before 30 June 2021 in order to remain in the UK without the need for future visa status, unless they have obtained citizenship or are
+EU settlement scheme for EU/EEA nationals living in the UK by the end of December 2020.
+Any dentists or staff members who are EU/EEA nationals need to apply to the scheme before 30 June 2021 in order to remain in the UK without the need for future visa status, unless they have obtained citizenship or are

 3. UK economy